tomward9/portfolio/README.md

 # Portfolio
 This portfolio is a compilation of past and current projects that I have worked on at work, for fun, or more often than not, both.

-Before we get going, I would love to hear from you.
+Before we get going, don't be a stranger.
 Let's connect at [linkedin.com/tom-ward](https://www.linkedin.com/in/tom-ward-1b7956135/).

 ## Projects